 Geneticist Richard Goldschmidt (1878-1958), before serving as director at the "Kaiser-Wilhelm-Institut für Biologie" in Berlin, coined the terms "Intersex" and "Intersexuality" when internationally publicising his experiments of crossbreeding "different geographic races" of gypsy moths during a stay in the USA (first in English, later in German), claiming to be able to produce "hermaphroditic" a.k.a. "intersex" specimens of any grade and shape at will, and thereafter extrapolating his findings to humans.
 Of Jewish descent, Goldschmidt was forced to leave the "Kaiser-Wilhelm-Institute" in 1936 and emigrated to the United States.
 Despite Goldschmidt's downplaying the "racial" background of his findings since the early 1930's and later renouncing the underlying genetic theories altogether, the term "Intersex" and its racial implications prevailed.
-The derived diagnosis "Intersexual Constitution" (published by Austrian Gynaecologist Paul Mathes and Swiss Gynaecologist Hans Guggisberg in 1924), allegedly most frequent amongst "Jews," and associated with "biological inferiority", mental illnesses (see above "schizoid"), "hypertrophied clitoris," and a strict verdict "not fit for marriage," was particularly popular among prominent eugenicists and Nazi doctors, amongst others Fritz Lenz, Lothar Gottlieb Tirala, Robert Stigler, Wilhelm Weibel, Walther Stoeckel, and kept being used in publications years after World War II.
+The derived diagnosis "Intersexual Constitution" (published by Austrian Gynaecologist Paul Mathes and Swiss Gynaecologist Hans Guggisberg in 1924), allegedly "most frequent in Jews" and a strict verdict "not fit for marriage," was particularly popular among prominent eugenicists and Nazi doctors, including Fritz Lenz, Hans Naujoks, Lothar Gottlieb Tirala, Robert Stigler, Wilhelm Weibel, Walther Stoeckel, and kept being used in publications years after World War II.